MGP-Ucict/role-attribute-access-control/README.md

 }
-Set localization in config/app.php - bg or en
+8.Set localization in config/app.php - bg or en

-Log in main program with example user test@test.bg and password test
+9.Log in main program with example user test@test.bg and password test